 The Importance of Transaction Monitoring in Banking

-Only people in the sanction, PEP and adverse media database do not commit financial crime.
+Only people in the sanction, PEP, and Adverse Media database do not commit financial crime.
 Therefore, each customer carries a risk of financial crime for banks.
 For banks, any transaction they intermediate can be a financial crime.
 There are a lot of money laundering methods, and with the development of technology, these crime types increase even more.
-It is impossible for banks that mediate thousands of transactions during the day to manually control these transactions.
+It is impossible for banks that mediate thousands of transactions during the day to control these transactions manually.
 In today's technology, transaction monitoring tools do this automatically.

-Banks create various rules with AML Transaction Monitoring software and every transaction they mediate is controlled automatically based on these rules.
-Banks are the most audited institutions in this period when regulations and audits for AML increased.
+Banks create various rules with AML Transaction Monitoring software, and every transaction they mediate is controlled automatically based on these rules.
+Banks were the most audited institutions in this period when regulations and audits for AML increased.
 Our AML transaction monitoring software enables banks to perform transactions they mediate in accordance with AML regulations.

 Independent AML Audits